chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 ## Docker Tag

-I won't go into the details of how to set up or use Docker.
-But you should definitely set aside some time to learn it.
-You can copy paste the command supplied by Microsoft on [their Docker Hub page for SQL Server](https://hub.docker.com/_/microsoft-mssql-server){:target="_blank"}, but this is the one I prefer to use:
+I won't go into the details of how to set up or use Docker, but you should definitely set aside some time to learn it.
+You can copy paste the command supplied by Microsoft [on their Docker Hub page for SQL Server](https://hub.docker.com/_/microsoft-mssql-server){:target="_blank"}, but this is the one I prefer to use:

 ```powershell
 docker run -it `